jessepav/lacygoill-wiki-backup/vim/command.md

 IOW, `col()` (and `\%c`), `virtcol()` (and `\%v`), `getcmdpos()` are the exception.

 ##
 # ?

-Document that, in practice, you don't need to combine `:update` and `:argdo`:

-    :argdo SomeCommand | update
-                       ^------^

-Our `vim-save` plugin automatically updates a buffer on BufLeave.

-# ?

 Document  that if  you  install a  custom  command which  relies  on the  syntax